TheTexta/obsidian-main/Genotype.md

+#biological-psychology
-Genotype refers to the genetic code for the that gene - the pair of alleles - which define the unique part of a gene.
+Genotype::refers to the genetic code for the that gene - the pair of alleles - which define the unique part of a gene.
 The genotype is the part of a gene you want to read since the rest is the same across all humans.